I never stand here.

 My work is about how this is a bad thing.

-- Here is an article about our work with the Tulane Honors Program: https://honors.tulane.edu/content/focus-faculty-geoff-dancy
+- Here is an article about my work with the Tulane Honors Program: https://honors.tulane.edu/content/focus-faculty-geoff-dancy

 - Check out this article about activism against gun violence at Tulane: https://tulanehullabaloo.com/37836/showcase/students-mobilize-in-response-to-gun-violence/

 - Read my recent profile in Tulane Research News: http://news.tulane.edu/news/can-human-rights-law-curb-violence-america?utm_source=nwemail